Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ## Deploy the code

-Relecloud's developers use the command line to deploy the code.
-This means their experience from the devbox is the same experience that runs from the GitHub workflow.
-You can use these steps to follow their experience.
+Relecloud's developers use the `azd` command line experience to deploy the code.
+This means their local workflow is the same experience that runs from the GitHub action.
+You can use these steps to follow their experience by running the commands from the folder where this guide is stored after cloning this repo.

 Use this command to get started with deployment by creating an `azd` environment on your workstation.